rafia23/Customer_behavior-analysis-project/Coffee Shop Dashboard/README.md

 ## 🛠️ Data Preparation
 - Checked for missing values and data inconsistencies.
 - Verified data types for dates, times, quantities, and prices.
-- Created calculated fields for Month, Day of Week, and Hour of Day to support time-based analysis.
+- Created calculated fields for Revenue, Month, Month Name, Weekday, Name of Weekday, and Hour of Day to support time-based analysis.
 - Organized the data using Excel Pivot Tables and Pivot Charts for dashboard development.

 ## ✨ Dashboard Features